 - Niether delay self-oscillates, both hitting near unity when the Regen knob is cranked.
 Up Mode will fade a bit quicker.
 Down Mode seems to escalate a touch and doesn’t fade.

 - The volume can get excessive with the Reverb and Mix knobs maxed.
-It can give you clean boost on the effect, as well as circuit/amp feedback.
-You can minimize these by turning down your amp gain.

 - There’s no control over modulation for either the delay or reverb.
 It’s pleasantly locked at subtle, slow and smooth.